commaai/connect/README.md

  * `src/` contains the main app
  * `src/timeline` contains the API for timeline data
-   * `src/timeline/index/js` is an API wrapper explosing sane methods
+   * `src/timeline/index/js` is an API wrapper exposing sane methods
    * `src/timeline/index.sharedworker.js` is the sharedworker implementation of the timeline data
    * `src/timeline/index.worker.js` is the non-shared web worker for when browsers don't support shared workers
    * Basically everything else in `src/timeline` is implementation of the worker.
 A few files / helper functions are used both in and out of the worker (such as the currentOffset function)